A futuristic robot with piercing eyes

 Perhaps we are already progressing down this route.
 Perhaps we are already in the early stages of this evolutionary transformation.

-– There are ambidextrous individuals.
-They can use their hands with equal capability.
-They have just, as yet, not acquired the skill to use them independently.
+• There are ambidextrous individuals.
+They can use their hands equally well.
+They have not yet acquired the skill to use them independently.

-– Some contact lens wearers use their eyes separately – one for short sight and one for long sight.
-Their brains are able to make the necessary adjustment so that, when using both eyes together, they have full, normal vision.
+• Some contact lens wearers use separate eyes – one for short-sightedness and one for long-sightedness.
+Their brains can make the necessary adjustment so that, when using both eyes together, they have full, normal vision.

-– Some people will wear a single ear piece in order to have constant background music to their everyday activities.
+• Some people wear a single earpiece to have a constant background soundtrack for their everyday activities.
 It means that they can hear what is going on around them whilst also listening to something else.
-They may not be able to concentrate on both at the same time but they will, instead, dip into each audio feed as required.
+They may not be able to concentrate on both at the same time, but they will, instead, dip into each audio feed as required.

 There is no reason why, subject to the necessary genetic mutation, humanity cannot acquire these skills.

-In fact, our technological advancement may just be the stimulation that such a dual capacity evolutionary adaptation needs.
+In fact, our technological advancement may just be the stimulus that such a dual-capacity evolutionary adaptation needs.
 It’s market-led genetics.
 Mutations are most likely to be identified, appreciated and seized upon when there is a demand for them.

-With this dual capacity we would be able to make better use of our body, making it more efficient and more integrated with the advances in modern technology.
+With this dual capacity, we would be able to better use our bodies, making them more efficient and more integrated with advances in modern technology.

-Of course, whether or not this happens, whether or not this genetic adaptation is adopted will depend on how useful we believe it will be and whether or not we thought that there might be something else that is more advantageous and for which we would prefer to concentrate our evolutionary development on.
+Of course, whether or not this happens, whether or not this genetic adaptation is adopted, will depend on how useful we believe it will be and whether or not we think that there might be something else that is more advantageous and for which we would prefer to concentrate our evolutionary development.

-The fuller use of our dual capacity features is only one evolutionary path open to us.
+The fuller use of our dual capacity features isn’t the only evolutionary path open to us.
 There will be many other options.
-In fact, a genetic battle constantly rages within us as mutations struggle, firstly to make an impression, then to gather some strength and momentum and finally to achieve dominance.
+In fact, a genetic battle constantly rages within us as mutations struggle, first to make an impression, then to gather strength and momentum, and finally to achieve dominance.

 We cannot advance in all directions.
 We have to select the developmental course which will prove most advantageous.
-Evolutionary development is about making these choices, prioritising that which we believe will make a positive difference.
+Evolutionary development is about making these choices and prioritising what we believe will make a positive difference.

-The independent use of our dual features would certainly be a useful skill to have.
+The independent use of our dual features would certainly be a valuable skill.
 It may well be a candidate in the battle for genetic contention.

 For other interesting blogs on this subject area, check out Articles or the Article Index